GenPi64/Build.Dist/README.md

 You can configure the project via `config/config.py`, the default one is fairly fleshed out, so feel free to poke at it to see how it works.
 The steps to execute are governed by the `.json` files in the project root.

+## Troubleshooting

+Compiling python often hangs running `compileall.py`.
+It's safe to kill the hung tasks.

+If you're getting "bad interpreter" errors, make sure you have qemu.

+If `. env.sh` you can manually run a parser and better assess its output.
+You can also `pychroot $CHROOT_DIR` and manually tweak things inside the prefix.